 Prior to Issue of Occupation Certificate

 Prior to the issue of any Occupation Certificate, the Principal Certifier shall ensure that all works associated with a S138 Roads Act approval or S68 Local Government Act approval have been inspected and signed off by Penrith City Council.

-The development shall not be used or occupied until the Principal Certifying Authority has issued a Compliance Certificate certifying that the development has complied fully with the development consent.
+Prior to the issue of an occupation certificate, a post construction dilapidation report is to be prepared that reassess the condition and state of surrounding assets and structures including those on adjacent private property and the public domain.
+Any damage identified as a consequence of the approved development is to be rectified at the expense of the applicant / developer.

 A lighting system shall be installed for the development to provide uniform lighting across the development.
 Exterior lighting shall be located and directed in such a manner so as not to create a nuisance to surrounding land uses.
 The lighting shall be the minimum level of illumination necessary for safe operation.
 The lighting shall be in accordance with AS 4282 “Control of the obtrusive effects of outdoor lighting” (1997).

-Prior to the issue of a Construction Certificate, evidence of compliance with the Design and Building Practitioners - Particulars for Regulated Designs Order 2022 is to be provided to the satisfaction of the Certifying Authority, for any excavation, shoring and anchoring works that traverse a property boundary.
+Prior to the issue of an Occupation Certificate, the public art initiatives outlined within the Public Art Strategy (Referenced within Condition No. 1) are to be implemented and completed to the satisfaction of the Council.

-Prior to the issue of an Occupation Certificate, the public art initiatives outlined within the Public Art Strategy (Referenced within Condition No. 1) are to be implemented and completed.
+Prior to the issue of any Occupation Certificate, all intersection upgrades surrounding the site which are identified as being required in the Transport Assessment prepared by Ason Group, Ref: 1491r05v02, dated 29/09/22, must be implemented by the applicant as part of the development, unless as otherwise agreed to in writing by Penrith City Council’s Engineering Services Manager or Director – Development and Regulatory Services.

-Prior to the issue of any Occupation Certificate, all intersection upgrades surrounding the site identified in the Transport Assessment prepared by Ason Group, Ref: 1491r05v02, dated 29/09/22, shall be implemented by the applicant as part of the development at no cost to Council.
+Any request for reconsideration and agreement should be informed by revised traffic modelling undertaken by the applicant in consultation with Transport for NSW, and having regard to the scope and timing of broader traffic management infrastructure works planned to be undertaken by Penrith City Council in the Penrith City Centre.
+Such an agreement could be in the form of an Infrastructure Upgrade Plan that commits to specific infrastructure upgrades being delivered within a prescribed timeframe to address warrants identified within revised traffic modelling.

 Prior to the issue of an Occupation Certificate the following is to be submitted to and approved by Penrith City Council: